vruusmann/blog/_posts/2018-06-15-troubleshooting_pmml.md

 Troubleshooting procedure:

-1. Open the PMML file in a text editor, and scroll to the pinpointed location.
+1. Open the PMML document in a text editor, and scroll to the pinpointed location.
 2. Identify the parent construct of the offending PMML markup; if the parent construct is nested inside some model element, then identify it as well.
 3. Open the correct version of PMML specification, and go to the page that deals with the identified parent construct.
 4. Jump the (sub-)section that corresponds to the offending PMML markup, figure out the nature of the problem and an appropriate fix.
 Implement the corrective change manually.